rbchan/modfit/keys/lm/lm-key.md

 $$p(\\sigma^2|\\beta\_0,\\sigma^2,{\\bf y}) \\propto \\left\\{\\prod\_{i=1}^n p(y\_i|\\beta\_0,\\beta\_1,\\sigma^2)\\right\\}p(\\sigma^2)$$

 A few things to note about the Metropolis-Hastings algorithm.
 First, if the proposal distribution is symmetric, you can ignore it when computing *R*.
 Second, if you use conjugate priors, you can often sample directly from the full conditional distributions rather than use the MH algorithm.
-Hereâ€™s a link to a handy cheat-sheat for conjugate priors: <https://en.wikipedia.org/wiki/Conjugate_prior#Table_of_conjugate_distributions>.
-The last thing to mention about the HM algorithm is that you want to accept about 30-40% of the proposals, and you therefore have to â€˜tuneâ€™ the algorithm to make it efficient.
+Here's a link to a handy cheat-sheat for conjugate priors: <https://en.wikipedia.org/wiki/Conjugate_prior#Table_of_conjugate_distributions>.
+The last thing to mention about the HM algorithm is that you want to accept about 30-40% of the proposals, and you therefore have to â€˜tune' the algorithm to make it efficient.
 This means fiddling with the parameter *t**u**n**e*<sub>1</sub> shown above.
-Itâ€™s usually pretty easy to find good tuning values, but you can also use an adaptive phase to do this automatically.
+It's usually pretty easy to find good tuning values, but you can also use an adaptive phase to do this automatically.

 A Gibbs sampler in <span>R</span>
 =================================